OperationCode/on-belay/CONTRIBUTING.md

 If you're unfamiliar with any of the instructions, you can navigate the [rest of this guide](#technologies) to figure out the relevant technology and potential environment issues. <b>If an instruction begins with "Run ...", that means to type the text in place of ... within your CLI.</b>

 Lastly, if you run into any problems with the following instructions, please try to communicate with us on Slack.
 You can get an invite to our Slack channel by [requesting to join Operation Code](https://operationcode.org/join).
-Once in our Slack team, simply type: `/open #oc-projects` and then click enter.
+Once in our Slack team, simply type: `/open #on-belay` and then click enter.

 #### Forking and Cloning this repository